Academy of Nutrition and Dietetics: Positions and publications

-Research and Publications
+Research and publications

 The Academy of Nutrition and Dietetics publishes position papers on public health regarding pediatric (children's) health, food technology, food safety, geriatrics (elderly) health, health-care reform, obesity and food and nutrition topics through the Journal of the Academy of Nutrition and Dietetics (ANDJ).

 The Academy has also published three editions of the American Dietetic Association Complete Food and Nutrition Guide.
 Through its publishing arm, the Academy has published such books and guides as Easy Gluten-Free, ADA Pocket Guide to Eating Disorders, ADA Pocket Guide to Lipid Disorders, Hypertension, Diabetes and Weight Management, ADA Quick Guide to Drug-Supplement Interactions and Making Nutrition Your Business.
 It also maintains the site eatright.org.

 In the 1980s, the Academy published the magazine Food/2 which had originally been created by the U.S. Department of Agriculture.
 In response pressure from meat, egg, and dairy industries, the Department of Agriculture decided not publish it, after which the Academy negotiated with the government to publish it itself, omitting the controversial chapters on fat and cholesterol.
-The decision was widely criticized, with participating dietitians stating "it is just incredible that they would publish it without the most important part."
+The decision was widely criticised, with participating dietitians stating "it is just incredible that they would publish it without the most important part."

 The association also produces the Journal of the Academy of Nutrition and Dietetics (JAND), formerly titled the Journal of the American Dietetic Association (JADA), a monthly peer-reviewed publication published by Elsevier involved in the dietetics field.